SUSE/skuba/ci/infra/openstack/README.md

 `image_name` - Name of the image to use
 `internal_net` - Name of the internal network to be created
-`stack_name` - A prefix that all of the booted machines will use
+`stack_name` - Identifier to make all your resources unique and avoid clashes with other users of this terraform project
 `authorized_keys` - A list of ssh public keys that will be installed on all nodes
 `repositories` - Additional repositories that will be added on all nodes
 `packages` - Additional packages that will be installed on all nodes